 A Directed Learning Activity (DLA) is a set of exercises a student completes in order to improve a specific writing skill.
 When DLAs are complete, students meet with a Writing Center tutor to review the learning activities.
 During spring 2015, 96 percent of the students strongly agreed or agreed that they clearly understood the concept reviewed in the DLA, and 96 percent felt that what they learned from the DLA and the follow-up tutoring session would be useful to their writing.
 This indirect evidence of outcomes assessment supports keeping the DLA in progress (II.B.3-32).

-Another indirect measure of learning can be found with the students using the Learning Assistance Center.
+Another indirect measure of learning can be found with the students using the Academic Support and Achievement Center.
 Some 99.56 percent were either satisfied or extremely satisfied in the service they received.
 Ratings points ranged from friendliness of the staff to availability of a technical assistant or tutorial assistance to registration processes (II.B.3-33).
-The Satisfaction Survey is not done annually for each area in the Learning Assistance Center because the satisfaction ratings are consistently high.
+The Satisfaction Survey is not done annually for each area in the Academic Support and Achievement Center because the satisfaction ratings are consistently high.
 Instead, the survey is rotated throughout the center to ensure that all areas are evaluated.
 In 2016, tutorial services students were surveyed.
 The 2016 survey revealed that 100 percent of the respondents strongly agreed or agreed that tutors listened to their concerns and would recommend tutoring to other students.
 All of the other survey questions received a combined rating of 94 percent or above for the rating of strongly agree and agreed (II.B.3-34).
 Additionally, past input on the tutoring experience helps gauge how students are reflecting on their learning experience (II.B.3-35).

 The College has numerous examples of measuring the impact on student learning by its support services.
 In particular, it extensively examines the course success rates of students who take tutoring versus those that do not.
 Examples of this work follow: